amarawajrohini/m1_Electricitybillcalculator/README.md

-My Project is about Electricity bill Calculator
+My Project is about Electricity bill Calculator.
 People who don’t have technical knowledge of calculating electricity bill can use this application to predict electricity bill of upcoming months.